lynnlangit/gcp-for-bioinformatics/6_Advanced_GCP_&_Scripts/5_use_variant_transforms_library.md

 ### What is it?

 VariantTransforms is a tool (open source library, written in Python) for transforming & processing VCF files in a scalable manner.
+Here is the [source code on GitHub](https://github.com/googlegenomics/gcp-variant-transforms).

 It supports working with hundreds of thousands of files, millions of samples, and billions of records

 VariantTransforms uses GCP Dataflow.
 Dataflow implements an optimized version of the open source Apache Beam library on GCP.

 ### Why use it?